Gijsvs/labels/.github/ISSUE_TEMPLATE/channable-api-issue-template.md

 ---
-name: Ads Issue Template
+name: Channable API Issue Template
-about: Something related to the Ads is not working as expected
+about: Something related to the Channable API is not working as expected
 title: Company Name - Very short description of the issue
-labels: 'Tool: Text ads'
+labels: ''
 assignees: ''

 ---

-**Ads Channel**
-Include the channel in which the problem occurs.
-Please also select this channel from the available labels
-Example: Google Ads

 **Current behavior**
 Please describe the current - faulty behavior